 Looking at the potential and realistic consequences, especially following a human bite, we must look at all possible options in order to help protect mental health care professionals, teachers within special needs schools and others working within challenging sectors e.g. autism and severe learning disabilities, from such consequences.
 These consequences in the very worst case scenario can include death, in case a serious and incurable disease has been transmitted.

-Based on the many conversations I had recently I can certainly confirm the main worry within this sector seems to be the risk of infection.
+However, based on the many conversations I had over the past few years I can certainly confirm the main worry within most sectors seems to be the risk of infection.

-If you want to speak with me or my team about bite resistant clothing and how it potentially can help you within your line of work… please call +44 (0) 845 5193 953 or email email@example.com or visit www.ppss-group.com
+If you want to speak with me or my team about bite resistant arm guards and how it potentially can help you within your line of work, or in case you wish to receive testimonials from some of your well respected colleagues around the world… please email email@example.com

 For intellectual property/copyright reasons, Cut-Tex PRO labelled products cannot be sold and delivered to Germany!